Discover the bestselling BillyOh Fraya Log Cabin

 Pressure treatment

-Sheds made with pressure-treated timber are built to last.
+Sheds made with pressure treated timber are built to last.
 Pressure treatment is a high-pressure process that infuses the wood with chemical preservatives.
 This makes the timber resistant to insect damage, moisture, and rot.

 Since pressure-treating is quite a complex process, manufacturers usually handle it themselves.
 It’s offered as a standard or as an upgrade, meaning the timber is treated before the shed is delivered.
-While this adds to the upfront cost, it can save you a lot in the long run by reducing repair and maintenance expenses.
+While this adds to the upfront cost, it can save you a lot in the long run by reducing maintenance expenses.

 Tongue and groove cladding